transdigiware/predictive-model-on-watson-ml/README.md

 * Click `Create`

-### 4. Create a project in IBM Data Science Experience and bind it to your Watson Machine Learning service instance
+### 4. Create a project in IBM Watson Studio and bind it to your Watson Machine Learning service instance

 * In a new browser tab go to [https://datascience.ibm.com](https://datascience.ibm.com).